Mastering SJ-3.5: Dr. Tan’s Balance Method Protocol & Video Demo

 The "hidden" key for GB-style back pain.
-SJ-3.5 (San Jiao 3.5) is your go-to move when back pain starts radiating toward the Gallbladder channel.
+SJ-3.5 (San Jiao 3.5) is your go-to move when back pain starts radiating toward the lateral (GB) side.

 Quick Stats